Julierv/Sneaky-Manga/README.md

 ## Contributing

 - Fork the repository.
-- Create a new branch: git checkout -b feature/my-feature.
+- Create a new branch: `git checkout -b feature/my-feature`.
-- Make your changes and commit them: git commit -m 'Add my feature'.
+- Make your changes and commit them: git commit -m `Add my feature`.
-- Push to the branch: git push origin feature/my-feature.
+- Push to the branch: `git push origin feature/my-feature`.
 - Open a pull request.
 All changes are welcomed apart from those that could compromise copyright.
 For instance trying to deblur the manga panels in the ImageViewer component.